-We are currently developing knowledge organisers at all key stages.
+Alongside our schemes of work, we are developing knowledge organisers at KS3.
 This is enabling us to define the core knowledge our students need to master.
-This is also being supported by the use of timely flashback tasks to embed core content and low stakes quizzing.

 In Art, Design & Photography we also implement our curriculum through teaching methods that promote and understanding of not simply what, but why we are learning and how this learning might impact and enhance their overall learning experience at NHGS.
 We provide contexts that are relevant and take in to account the particular interests of learners to enhance their experience of the subject and deepen their understanding and ability to apply key concepts and ideas to a multitude of every day situations.